 There are loads of topping that would go good with milk tea.
 Fresh fruits like strawberry, kiwi, grape, avocado, dragon fruit, jack fruit…are perfect pair.
 Then there are complements like dark boba (pearl bubble), crystal pearl, jelly noodle, coconut jelly, etc. and now it’s the cream cheese jelly.
 They all could go together as a blended fun drink, or single handy.

 To make good cream cheese jelly, I used cream cheese wedge original Swiss flavor from laughing cow.
 That was the brand that I grew up with, and now they’re making more and more flavors and in cubed style too.
 You could pick just any flavor or use your favorite cream cheese block.

-So for this cream cheese jelly, we would want something that is soft, pliable to go through the giant straw, yet whole it shape with all the beautiful colors.
+So for this cream cheese jelly, we would want something that is soft, pliable to go through the giant straw, yet whole it shapes with all the beautiful colors.
 That’s why I do a mix of about 7 to 3 of agar and jelly powder.
-You would need a kitchen scale for precised measurement, as these powder will give large quantity different when mixed with water.
+You would need a kitchen scale for precise measurement, as these powder will give large quantities different when mixed with water.

 So, for the next fun party, try these drinks enjoyment for the kids and teenagers.

 Recipe for Cream cheese jelly milk tea